apache/maven-site/content/markdown/maven-di.md

 The POM is set up for Maven DI as previously mentioned, with the `maven-api-di` dependency

-In addition, we add a Maven plugin dependency `maven-api-core` to implement the interface `Mojo` and use the Java  Plugin Tools Annotations with associated `maven-plugin-plugin` (see [Maven Plugin Tools](/plugin-tools/)).
+In addition, we add a Maven plugin dependency `maven-api-core` to implement the interface `Mojo`.

 ```xml